 Founded in the 16th century by the Portuguese, the town’s history is linked to the sugarcane industry.
-Rebuilt after being looted by the Dutch, its basic urban fabric dates from the 18th century.
-The harmonious balance between the buildings, gardens, churches, convents and numerous small chapels all contribute to Olinda’s particular charm.
+Rebuilt by the Portuguese after being looted and burned by the Dutch, the harmonious balance between the buildings, gardens, churches, convents and chapels all contribute to Olinda’s charm.

 The exceptional ensemble of landscape, urbanism and architecture found in the Historic Center of the Town of Olinda is an eloquent reflection of the prosperity nourished by the sugar economy.

 Founded in 1535 on hillsides overlooking the Atlantic Ocean on Brazil’s northeast coast, close to the isthmus of Recife where its port is situated, Olinda served from the last years of the 16th century onward as one of the most important centers of the sugarcane industry, which for almost two centuries was the mainstay of the Brazilian economy.

 This former capital of the Portuguese administrative division (capitania) of Pernambuco became the symbol of sugar and of the wealth it procured.
 Its historic center today is marked by a number of architecturally outstanding buildings set in the lush vegetation of gardens, hedgerows and convent precincts, a mass of greenery bathed in tropical light with the sandy shore and ocean below.